Inflammatory Skin Diseases

 According to a recent, peer-reviewed article in the British Journal of Dermatology, IL-17, a key inflammatory cytokine, is known to be or is likely to be related to the mechanism and severity of a number of inflammatory skin disorders.
 IL-17 activation leads to propagation of several pro-inflammatory signaling cascades.
 Binding of IL-17 to its cognate receptor signals keratinocytes and other cell types to generate and release pro-inflammatory cytokines IL-1ß and IL-6 resulting in enhanced inflammasome activation.

 Nitric oxide has the potential to disrupt the propagation of IL-17 locally in the skin through its ability to disrupt the assembly and activity of the NLRP3 inflammasome.
 Nitric oxide has been previously shown to modify NLRP3 such that it is unable to associate with the adaptor protein ASC and caspase-1 to assemble the macromolecular NLRP3 inflammasome complex.

 SB414, a topical cream-based product candidate, is being developed for the treatment of inflammatory skin diseases.
 Data from psoriasis preclinical studies with SB414 have demonstrated significantly (p<0.05) reduced composite psoriasis scores, which consist of erythema and plaque scores, and pro-inflammatory cytokines, including interleukin-17, or IL-17, in psoriasis mouse models.
-We expect initiate clinical development with a Phase 2 proof-of-concept trial of SB414 as a topical treatment for psoriasis in the second quarter of 2017.
+We expect initiate clinical development of SB414 following an IND submission in the second quarter of 2017 with a Phase 2 proof-of-concept study in patients with psoriasis.